 What do I do if I cannot locate my academic institution in the drop-down menu?

 If you are unable to locate your institution in the drop-down menu, please select "Other" at the bottom of the list.
 You will then be able to enter your institution's name and location yourself.

 Can I make changes to the application once I have submitted it?

 Once you submit your application, it will not be possible to make any changes, except to your contact information.
 You will be able to update your email address, mailing and permanent addresses, and phone numbers on the Application Status page.
 On that post-submission page, you will also be able to upload electronic transcripts and send reminder emails to your recommenders.

 If you need to make any changes to your application regarding your name, you will need to contact the Admissions Office.
 You may also want to make the necessary changes to your account profile, which you may do yourself

 How do I check the status of my application?

 Once you have submitted your application, you may review the status of each of your materials on the Application Status page of your online application.
-Please visit the Application Deadlines page for decision notification dates for fall 2019 enrollment.

 Can I withdraw my application once I have submitted it?